 Next, if you are turned down for benefits after your initial application, you have the right to ask for a “reconsideration” of your case by the SSA.
 You have 60 days from the date you receive your denial letter to request reconsideration.

-Our knowledgeable San Diego Social Security Disability Insurance benefits attorneys can help you stay on top of deadlines and seek the benefits you need.
+Our knowledgeable advocates and attorneys at Disability Help Group can help you stay on top of deadlines and seek the benefits you need.
 For a free, confidential consultation, contact us today.Follow us!